superchris/codemash-2024/index.md

 ---

+# And all that client side code...
+- Client side build tools
+- Dependency management
+- Compilation and transpilation

+---

 # This is where we've been for about 10 years
 ### *Le sigh*

 ---

+## Oof, that was depressing...
 # Let's talk about some good ideas!

 ---